1970 US Open – Men's singles

 Ken Rosewall defeated Tony Roche in the final, 2–6, 6–4, 7–6(5–2), 6–3 to win the men's singles tennis title at the 1970 US Open.
+It was his second US singles title and seventh Grand Slam tournament singles title overall.

 Rod Laver was the defending champion, but lost in the fourth round to Dennis Ralston.

 Seeds

 The seeded players are listed below.
 Ken Rosewall is the champion; others show the round in which they were eliminated.